Terradue/doc-tep-geohazards/source/tutorials/rss_snap_s1_coin.rst

 	- **sigmaMaster_dB_IW_VV_04Jun2016**: this is the product that contains the dB intensity of Master product.
 The Browse product is shown on the map and both Physical and Browse products are available for download.
 	- **sigmaSlave_dB_IW_VV_28Jun2016**: this is the product that contains the dB intensity of Slave product.
 The Browse product is shown on the map and both Physical and Browse products are available for download.

-Click on each result name.
+Double click on each result name.
 The result will be shown on the map together with metadata information tab and colour-table legend.

 .. figure:: assets/tuto_rss_snap_s1_coin_9.png
 	:figclass: align-center